Our Postgraduate Diploma

 - Completed at least five years relevant employment experience

-Every Māori Development graduate will tell you that getting the most out of the programme demands a lot of your time and support from your whanau, hapū and Iwi as well as your work colleagues.
+Every PGDipBus Māori Development graduate will tell you that getting the most out of the programme demands a lot of your time and support from your whanau, hapū and iwi as well as your work colleagues.

-During each Quarter, you will be actively studying in class for 30 hours.
-For each hour in the classroom, you should commit approximately three hours to personal and group study.
+You will be actively studying for 30 hours per Quarter and for each hour you should commit approximately three hours to personal study and group study.

 The programme is being offered in Te Tai Tokerau, Tāmaki Makaurau and Te Tai Rāwhiti regions.
 All prospective students will apply to the Tāmaki Makaurau (City) Campus.

 The programme will be delivered using a combination of wānanga and online learning.
-The wānanga will be held over two days at the beginning of each Quarter, followed by a weekly online evening lecture (5.30–8.30pm).
+The wānanga will be held over two days, in your region, at the beginning of each Quarter, followed by weekly online tutorials, zoom meetings, and one-on-one sessions with your lecturer.
+Every student will receive online learning support and pastoral care.

 Participants must complete a minimum of 120 points from the following courses: